Experiential Travel: 40+ Travel Experts Weigh in on the Biggest Travel Trend

 Experiential travel is easily the most exciting (and biggest) trend taking the travel scene by storm.
-For those searching their minds for a clue as to what this trend actually encompasses, we’re talking about a substantive and expressive shift away from the beaten-familiar-path towards a travel experience that allows us to truly grasp the history, culture, and people of the local community we are visiting.
+For those searching their minds for a clue as to what this trend actually encompasses, we’re talking about a substantive and expressive shift away from the beaten-familiar-path towards an authentic travel experience that allows us to truly grasp the history, culture, and people of the local community we are visiting.
 This means steering past heavily visited tourist locations and diving deep into the heart and soul of a new travel destination.
 It means, amongst other opportunities, opting for a home stay rather than a hotel, eating in a local restaurant rather than a well-known food chain, responsibly volunteering with a local nonprofit, and much more.
 In many ways, it is a more mindful travel experience.

 For some time now, travelers worldwide have been giving more attention to the rise of experiential travel in individuals’ travel plans.
 It can be seen that more are choosing to travel in a more ‘authentic’ spirit, with possibly a clear understanding that this will lead, surely in a personal sense, to a more meaningful travel experience.